rgeraldporter/syfmto/README.md

 Syfmto imports with three exposed functions: `Success`, `Failure`, and `liftAN`.

 `liftAN` is a `lift` in functional programming terms.
-This function takes `n` number of functions that can only return `Success` or `Failures`, and a function to pass into a `Success` result if no Failures are returned by any of those functions.
+This function takes `n` number of functions that can only return `Success` or `Failures`, and a function to pass into a `Success` result if no `Failure`s are returned by any of those functions.

 ```
 // n = 2, must line up with the number of functions in the second set of parentheses.